Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Empirical Results

 where $r(\tau_{i,\ge t}) = \sum_{j=t}^{T} \gamma^{j-t} r(s_{i,j}, a_{i,j-1})$ is the \emph{reward-to-go} at time $t$ associated to the $i^{\text{th}}$ trajectory $\tau_i = (s_{i,1},a_{i,1}, \ldots, s_{i,T})$.
 We vary both the environmental distribution parameter $\alpha$ as well as the discount rate $\gamma$ to study the effects on the policies learned by the model during training.
 The batch size $B$ and trajectory length $T$ are given in \cref{table:hyperparams}.

-Given the simplicity of the environment and given that there are only $121 \times 120 \times 5 = 72600$ possible combinations\footnote{At the start of an episode, there is no previous action, so $a_{t-1}$ can take on 5 different values} of state and previous action $(s_t, a_{t-1})$ we can analytically compute the optimal reward $R_{\mr{max}}$ and the exact reward $R(w)$ of a given current policy $\pi_w$.
+Given the simplicity of the environment and given that there are only $121 \times 120 = 14520$ states we can analytically compute the optimal reward $R_{\mr{max}}$ and the exact reward $R(w)$ of a given current policy $\pi_w$.
 This allows us to analytically compute the regret, $G(w) = R_{\mr{max}} - R(w)$ during various stages of training, as well as visualize the policy for each possible location of the agent given a goal location.